vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 2. sequences that yield "**outlier gene trees**" in the context of the distributions of topologies and tree-lengths expected under the multispecies coalescent
 3. **poorly resolved gene trees**

 **Figure 1** provides a graphical overview of the **GET_PHYLOMARKERS** pipeline.
-The Manual will describe in detail each of these steps along with the options available to the user to control the pipeline's behaviour, the stringency of the filters as well as the number of substitution models evaluated and tree-search thoroughness.
+The Manual will describe in detail each of these steps along with the options available to the user to control the pipeline's behaviour, the stringency of the filters, as well as the number of substitution models evaluated and tree-search thoroughness.
 In addition, the script *estimate_pangenome_phylogenies.sh* can search for ML and parsimony **pan-genome phylogenies** using the pan-genome matrix computed by *compare_clusters.pl* from the **GET_HOMOLOGUES** suite, as shown in the **pipeline's flowchart** below.

 ![Figure 1](pics/getphylo_flowchart_FINAL.png)